Ahmad-Rasheed-01/Digital-Forensics/xxd/README.md

 #### 2. Create Forensic Image using dd command.
       sudo dd if=/dev/sdb of=image.dd

-> **Note**: This step can take upto 10-15 minutes depending upon the performance of operating system and USB.
+> **Note**: This step can take upto 10-15 minutes if you are using a virtual environment.

 <img src="2.image.png" alt="Image Alt Text" width="600" height="300">